 ExpressVPN is the fastest VPN tested to date in the VPN world, mainly because of the new proprietary Lightway technology.
 When several other VPNs saw the Wireguard bandwagon, ExpressVPN opted to set up an all-new VPN protocol on its own route.

 During our tests, the speed of ExpressVPN’s prior OpenVPN recommended protocol was double and occasionally three times higher.
 ExpressVPN is compatible with all the router brans.
-You can also try other VPN that is affordable and fast such as NordVPN.
+You can also try other VPNs that is affordable and fast such as NordVPN.

 How to choose the best DD-WRT router VPN?